Dynamic accessible descriptions reference

 input after change, via virtual cursor |

-input before change via tab |
+input before change, via tab |

-input after change via tab |
+input after change, via tab |

 input on change |